 Corroded Car Battery - How to Clean and Prevent It

-Car battery corrosion is often underestimated issue, but it decreases the car's battery performance and its operating life.
+Car battery corrosion is often an underestimated issue, but it decreases the car's battery performance and operating life.
 Also, a corroded car battery can damage the rest of the electrical wiring, car body, air conditioning, and other systems that are nearby.

 Car battery terminal corrosion happens when the car battery vapors, consisting mostly of sulphuric acid and hydrogen, come in contact with the battery terminals (mostly led) and battery cabling (copper) under the car's hood, heated by the engine...

-Sulphuric acid vapors, hydrogen, copper, lead, and probably a few more compounds, lead to the build-up of battery corrosion, mostly consisting of bluish copper and lead sulfates, and similar salts.
+Sulphuric acid vapors, hydrogen, copper, lead, and probably a few more compounds lead to the build-up of battery corrosion, mostly consisting of bluish copper and lead sulfates, and similar salts.

 Such buildup looks nasty and can damage the battery, wiring, and other parts of the car, as well it can cause chemical burns on the skin, it can damage the clothes, and similar.